Man admits killing landlord, lover in her home after she tried to evict him

 Elliot Ajay Prakash, 43, was later charged with her murder.

-Today he pleaded guilty to that charge and the details of her death can now be published
+Today he pleaded guilty to that charge and the details of her death can now be published.

 Heaney, a carer at a service provider for people with intellectual disabilities, was isolating at her home with Covid-19 when she was killed on April 3.